Conditioned Crawl Space: Definitive Guide December 27, 2018 – Posted in: Blog

 A conditioned crawl space is hermetically sealed from outdoor air and its conditioning is a part of the house HVAC system.
 Conditioned crawl space includes a ground completely covered with a vapor barrier, with the barrier’s seams and junctions as well.
 Its band joist and foundation walls are usually insulated, too.

 Properly sealing this hollow area can stop you from dealing with headache-inducing problems, from mold to low-quality indoor air.
-If you get asked, though, about what conditioned space problems you should expect, you may throw in how more expensive it is to encapsulate your crawl space to completely seal it, given the materials that you have to use.
+If you get asked, though, about what conditioned space problems you should expect, you may throw in how more expensive it is to seal your crawl space, given the materials that you have to use.

 It can also be time-consuming but if you just think about how much better off your entire home will be and the health of your family if you compare conditioned vs unconditioned crawl space, the extra cost and effort are all going to be worth it.